 These concentrations and their respective classes are meant to encourage you to spend your final year exploring a particular area.

-A snapshot of the Cornell Law class profile shows the school accepted 924 students out of 5,998 applications for an acceptance rate of 15.41%.
+A snapshot of the Cornell admissions profile shows the school accepted 17.4% of its applicants.
 GPA and LSAT percentiles from incoming students are as follows:

 If you’re passionate about advocacy, or want to ensure you’re set for the career of your choice post-graduation, Cornell Law may be right for you.